-But there will also be tanker variants that carry additional propellant as payload to refuel other Starships on orbit.
+But there will also be a tanker variant that carries additional propellant as payload to refuel other Starships on orbit.
 We may someday see one-way bound Starships that are stripped down and only made to inject payloads to the outer solar system.

 However, there will also be a cargo variant with a payload bay.
-Much like an alligator, this giant bay will open its jaws like and release massive payloads.
+Much like an alligator, this giant bay will open its jaws wide and release massive payloads.

 There’ll also be a lunar lander version which will only stay in the Earth-Moon system.
 This variant won’t have the large flaps or heat shield needed to return to Earth and will also have additional landing engines positioned higher up such that they don’t kick up too much lunar regolith.

 What’s the same?